Inclusive Support for All Students

 The Learning Development team offer individual drop-in sessions and appointments, as well as mentoring schemes and workshops.
 They can advise on academic reading and writing, independent study, criticality, time management, maths, and a range of other study areas.

-Contact for faculty Learning Developers:
+Contact emails for faculty Learning Developers:

-For Maths and Stats (all Faculties)
+Maths and Statistics Hub (all Faculties)

-For English Language Development (all Faculties)
+English Language Development (all Faculties)

 Lancaster University Library offers a variety of workshops aimed at helping students develop a range of skills.
 Workshops focus on academic writing, assessments and exams, creative problem solving, digital skills, finding and using resources, group work and presentations, independent learning, research training, and studying at university.
 Workshops are available to be booked on the library learning skills workshops webpage.